The publishing industry is in a state of change.

-For now, I think the vast majority of authors still need the resources and experience of proper publishers.
-There are some striking exceptions, of course, but it’s still notable how many self-pubbers end up working with the biggest firms (EL James & Random House, for example.)
+For now, I think most authors still need the resources and experience of proper publishers.
+There are some striking exceptions, of course, but it’s still notable how many self-published authors end up working with the biggest firms (E.L.
+James and Random House, for example.)

-But it’s still vital to understand this new market – and one of the most critical interrelationships is that between the price of an ebook and the eventual sales.
-I’ve just come across the chart below, which is the best thing I’ve ever seen on that topic.
-(Click here for source.)
+But it’s still vital to understand this new market.
+And one of the most critical interrelationships is that between the price of an ebook and the eventual sales.
+I’ve just come across this chart, which is the best thing I’ve ever seen on that topic.

 What the chart says very simply is: price too high and you throttle sales.
 Price too low and you give away money without any addition to sales.
 (My guess is that readers assume, correctly, that a $0.99 ebook is often not going to be much good.)

 I still think that regular publishing is the best move for most authors.
 That’s not mere talk.
 I’ve got a non-fiction project that I’m tinkering with and am trying to figure out whether to sell it via my agent or whether to publish it myself online.
-I’ve not finally decided, but I’m inclining (about 75/25 let’s say) to go the conventional route.
+I’ve not finally decided, but I’m inclining to go the conventional route.
 Like I say though, these things are moving all the time.
 The right answer today may well not be the right answer in a year’s time.
-As the Bard remarks, Don’t speak too soon, cos the wheel’s still in spin, and there’s no telling who that it’s naming.
-(And no, not that bard, this one.)